scarnyc/agentic-supervisor-flow/README.md

 ### v0
 - Upgraded web search with Google SerpAPI
-- Code execution in secure environment for Data Analysis
+- Code execution in secure sandbox environment for Data Analysis
+- App optimized for speed, efficiency and security

 ### v1
 - Human in the loop (stop and ask for input)